gventuri/create-react-component/.github/issue_template.md

 Any logs, error output, etc?
 ----------------------------
-(If it’s long, please paste to https://ghostbin.com/ and insert the link here.)
+(If it’s long, please add to a google doc and insert the link here.)

 Any other comments?